Peggy L. Ferguson, Ph.D., LMFT, LADC, has been in private practice in Stillwater, Oklahoma since 1990, and in the counseling field for over 25

 Not only is spending time together essential for restoring intimacy and marital happiness, the way you spend time together is also important.
 For one partner, spending time in the same room watching the same television program may count as quality time together.
 For the other spouse, this activity does not count at all, and may serve as a source of hurt and anger.
 You do not have to be doing anything “special” like taking a vacation or going on a “date night” to be engaged in establishing closeness in your relationship.
 Many people still harbor the notion that they can spend next to no time together, carve out a tiny slice (one hour a week as date night), then will count as “quality” vs. “quantity” time together.
 “Quality” time may spent in a dark movie theater does not allow for meaningful conversation.
 If you are setting aside small blocks of time for your marriage, examine it for the actual amount of “quality time” you are getting from it.
 Quality time equals time engaged meaningfully with each other.
 Do you have to be talking to spend quality time?
 No. If you are both together, connected in some meaningful way, where you both believe it to be meaningful, you have quality time.
 Couples share meaningful exchanges throughout the day, that may not add up to very little actual time together, but that account for feeling close and connected.

-However, couples need more than “quality time” together.
+While time together is important, couples need more than “quality time” together.
 They need a quantity of time together.
 Couples who are experiencing a lack of closeness usually need to spend more time together to have that sense of connection.
 While just being together and being engaged meaningfully, whether or not you are talking, it usually takes spending quite a bit of time together to establish that shared sense of being meaningfully engaged.

 Partners also enter relationships with their own emotional baggage, which may include insecurities and a higher need for closeness than the other partner.
 Conversely, one partner may have a much lower need for closeness than the other partner, based on his/her own emotional baggage.
 A couple will rarely have the same level of need for closeness vs. distance at the same time.
 In the beginning couples share that same desire for closeness as they are establishing the relationship.
 It is often described as the process of “falling in love”, when each is excited about seeing the other, pays a lot of attention to what the other is thinking/feeling, and is very conscious of relationship dynamics.
 At this point, both partner are flooded with neurochemicals that make this a very exciting time.
 When couples come into counseling, one will often say that s/he just wants to feel like s/he did when they first got together.
 S/he wants to re-experience that sense of falling in love or being in love.
 Couples can regain a sense of falling in love or being in love, but desire to have that experience does not magically make it happen.
 It takes much time and effort.